syncfusion-content/javascript-docs/js/Schedule/recurrence-editor.md

 {% endhighlight %}

-Initialize the RecurrenceEditor control by adding the following script code to the body section of the HTML document.
+Initialize the Recurrence Editor control, by adding the following script code to the body section of the HTML document.

 {% highlight html %}